Patricia Peardon: Early years

 Born in Paterson, New Jersey, Peardon was the daughter of U. S. Navy Commander R. C. Peardon and his wife.
 Her father was a baritone soloist in his church, and he performed in locally produced operas and operettas.
 Her mother was a business executive who wanted Peardon to become a teacher.
 She grew up in Allendale, New Jersey, and became an actress when she was 8 years old.
 She attended Oakley Hall private girls' school in Allendale.

 Radio programs on which Peardon appeared in her youth included The March of Time (with her roles including Princess Elizabeth, Snow White, and Stalin's daughter) and Cavalcade of America.
-When Peardon was 12 years old, she toured with Katharine Hepburn in Jane Eyre, a production of the Theatre Guild.
+Raised in Midland Park, New Jersey, and then nearby Ridgewood, Peardon was 12 years old when she toured with Katharine Hepburn in Jane Eyre, a production of the Theatre Guild.
 Peardon later cited Hepburn's encouragement as a significant factor in her becoming an actress.